|

 Both my parents are tall; Dad is nearly six-and-a-half feet tall, Momma is five-eleven.
 I’m six-one, not nearly as good-looking as either one.
 Except for having no excess meat on her, Momma could easily appear as Valkyrie in a Wagner opera; she has the voice, the beauty and the strength.
 Which she needed, when they went from being a Navy family to a missionary one.
 Dana was born in the continental US, I was born in Luzon, and my younger brother, Josh—tallest in the family at six-nine—was born in Manila.
 He’s also the only one of us to have Dad’s red hair.

-My first language was Tagalog, my second Spanish, my third English.
+My first language was Tagalog, my second English.
 When we moved to Yogyakarta when I was nine, I picked up Bahasa Indonesia fast enough that for months, I did most of the family’s shopping at the markets.
 Yogya’s where I got the switchblade I still carry, Jakarta’s where I learned to use it.

 In 1961, we moved to Quito, and I went to three years of high school there, at a place called the Alliance Academy, where I picked up a love for Shakespeare and a lot of Spanish Momma still doesn’t know I know.
+Or admit that I know.

 In ’65, when my parents thought they were giving up the missionary life, we landed near Chicago in a hick town where I could insult everyone in four languages and never once be caught out.
 I remember being asked, time and again, “Aren’t you glad to be back in civilization again?
 With refrigerators, you know?
 And indoor plumbing?”

-I miss Asia, and I suppose that had much to do with enlisting, when the time came.
+I miss Asia, and I suppose that had something to do with enlisting, when the time came.
 When I graduated in ’66, Momma and Dad decided they’d had enough of boring US life and, when their Church asked them to go to Brazil for three years, leapt at the opportunity.
 I went to work for a mobile home park as a joat (Jack of All Trades) and lived with my Great-Aunt Drusilla Holmes, in Wheaton IL.

 I couldn’t get his death out of my head.
 I didn’t know why he was over there, I didn’t know why he died, I didn’t know why I was in school, I didn’t know—anything.
 I took a course in fall quarter of 1968 that was supposed to tell me about ’Nam.
 All it did was make my brain and my heart and my gut hurt; I drank more and more.
 When I saw I was going to flunk out, I went down and enlisted.
 It didn’t make any more sense than anything else in 1968.